denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 which produce an ephemeral effect.
-When earlier writers such as Michael Heim refer to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they are identifying a felt facet of digital inscription on screen, at the site of its projection.[^72] The paradox of digital text cannot therefore be reduced to categorical terms: true or false.
+When earlier writers such as Michael Heim refer to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they are identifying a felt facet of digital inscription.[^72] The paradox cannot therefore be reduced to categorical terms: true or false.
 Electricity is truly difficult to behold.
 Inscriptions on screen really do disappear with the loss of power.
 And, as the corrective has it, a trace also remains elsewhere.
-Our mistake is to treat digital text in analogy to print, on a singular two-dimensional plane.
+Our mistake is to treat digital text in analogy to print, on a singular, two-dimensional plane.

 The electric text extends in multiple dimensions simultaneously.
 Its facets afford different views and strategies of interpretation depending on the